 No matter how scary this message is, please make sure to ignore it.
 Remember that this program was prepared by fraudsters that want to get richer by prompting you into paying funds as the ransom to unlock your computer.
 However, there is no any guarantee given by it that the desktop of your computer would be unlocked.
 Instead of effecting funds via Ukash or Paysafecard payment systems please follow the following removal guide that will help you get rid of this scareware from your computer.
 Please make sure to carefully follow all the steps described in this solution to remove such type of ransomware.
 If you still have difficulties deleting it please try other removal methods described under the “ransomware” category at this blog.

-Ransomware removal sequence of steps:
+Manual ransomware removal sequence of steps:

 - Restart your system into Safe Mode with Command Prompt.
 While your PC is booting hit “F8 key” on your keyboard repeatedly.
 This will lead you to “Windows Advanced Options Menu” as depicted below.
 Apply your arrow keys to go to Safe Mode with Command Prompt and then hit Enter key.
 Important!
 You need to login as the same user you were previously logged in with in the normal Windows mode.
 Please find more detailed information on rebooting into safe mode in this guide.